Unexpected Family Update Take 2 & How to Grieve with God

 Our adoption had failed.
 Our adoption was off.
 No more miracle baby.

-It’s one thing for your body to seemingly not withhold a pregnancy, it’s a completely different story when it seems like ANY avenue to growing your family in general is completely shut down.
+It’s one thing for your body to seemingly not withstand a pregnancy, it’s a completely different story when it seems like ANY avenue to growing your family in general is completely shut down.

 We would get excited, begin to dream of our future and leave a season of grief- only for that anticipation to be stolen from us.